Provider Resources

 EPT is a great tool to reduce barriers and decrease your patient's risk of reinfection.

-To learn more about EPT guidance in Indiana:
+Learn more about EPT guidance for health care professionals in Indiana.

 Challenges